Fragile X-associated tremor/ataxia syndrome

 Treatment and prognosis

 The rate of progression of FXTAS is variable, and life expectancy ranges from 5 to 25 years following the onset of symptoms 2.
-The presence of the MCP sign in patients with FXTAS is correlated with more severe cognitive deficits and a longer history of symptoms 2.
+The presence of the MCP sign in patients with FXTAS is correlated with more severe cognitive deficits and a long history of symptoms 2.
 Currently, there are no disease-modifying treatments for FXTAS.

 For the MCP sign consider 6: